 Faculty may revise an existing course to meet curricular needs such as new insights, industry standards, pedagogical approaches, etc. It is sometimes difficult to tell whether changes being proposed to an existing course are significant enough to warrant the creation of a completely new course.
 A convenient test of whether the proposed action would create a new course or whether the action would result in a revised version of the same course is to ask the question, "If a student has already earned credit for the current course, would the same student be able to earn additional credit by successfully completing the course as proposed?"
-If the answer is yes, the proposed action will create a new course with a new course number; if the answer is no, the action will overwrite the existing course.
+If the answer is yes, the proposed action will create a new course.
 Substantive changes to the course content and/or student learning outcomes would warrant a new course.
 If there is any question regarding the nature of a proposed course change, please consult with the ADRC.